NadeemJazmawe/Docker-gs-spring-boot/README.md

 # gs-sprint-boot

-This this repository about docker.
+This repository about Docker Container.
 I have used  https://github.com/spring-guides/gs-spring-boot.git repository to dockerize a spring boot application with multi-stage image to build and run.